luis901101/oauth_webauth/README.md

 #### An authorization/authentication process can get 3 outputs.
 1. User successfully authenticates
-2. An error occurred during authorization/authentication
+2. An error occurred during authorization/authentication, or maybe certificate validation failed
 3. User canceled authentication

 This plugin offers two variants to handle these outputs.